Home of the Legislative Assembly

-Territorial architects Ferguson Simek Clark/Pin Matthews in association with Matsuzaki Wright Architects Inc. of Vancouver designed the 46,000-square-foot building.
+Territorial architects Ferguson Simek Clark/Pin Matthews in association with Matsuzaki Architects Inc. of Vancouver designed the 46,000-square-foot building.
 Construction of the building began in 1990.
 The building is anchored to the ground by a wall of indigenous stone.
 The walls are clad in both sheet and cast zinc panels, lightly tinted with green glazing.
 Zinc shingles cover the domed roofs and form the undulating roof edge.
 Zinc louvers with operable panels provide natural ventilation to each office.
-The zinc material was selected because it is mined in the North and because of its subtle weathering qualities.
+The zinc material was selected because it was mined in the North and because of its subtle weathering qualities.

 As visitors enter the building, they are welcomed by the Great Hall.
 It is a spacious public meeting area, which is well lit thanks to the tall windows.
 From here, visitors can enjoy a view of Yellowknife’s downtown.

-The wood in the building is primarily white maple with sycamore added in the Chamber, on members' desks and in the Speaker's office.
+The wood in the building is primarily white maple with sycamore added in the Chamber, on Members’ desks and in the Speaker’s office.

 The primary focus of the building is the Chamber, announced by the shallow dome, which floats gently over adjacent treetops.
 Its circular shape represents both the cultural traditions of northern people and their unique form of consensus government.

 Secondary in importance is the Caucus meeting room.
 The Caucus room, with its unique acoustical qualities, provides space for a full seating of the MLAs.
 Offices for Members and staff radiate out from the Chamber and Caucus room and each has its own distinct view of Frame Lake.